Oil Valley Film Festival

 The Oil Valley Film Festival is an annual American film festival in Oil City, Pennsylvania.

 The festival takes place at the historic National Transit Building and the Oil City Library.
 The festival comprises competitive sections for American and international narrative and documentary films, both feature-length films and short films, and a curated block of out-of-competition selections.
 Audience favorites in feature and short categories, as voted on by the attending audiences, receive prizes separate from jury prizes.
 The festival also includes a screenwriting competition.

 Festival Programming

 The Oil Valley Film Festival consists of film programming over a three-day period.
 Day one provides the juried short film program.
 Day two provides the juried feature film program, with a social event for filmmakers and audience members to interact.
-Day three provides the audience members to watch a curated program consisting of films chosen by the festival's director.
+Day three allows the audience members to watch a curated program consisting of films chosen by the festival's director.
 Beginning in 2017, the festival began with various panels of discussion featuring filmmakers, actors, and producers from the selected films.
 Topics for each panel vary.